rajendra627/k8s-bootcamp/helm/README.md

 ./create_secrets.sh

 #2) do a dry run install to make sure everything is ok.
+Replace <your_ip> with the IP for your cluster loadbalancer.
+The --set flag overrides values for specified keys in your values.yaml file.
-helm install --dry-run --debug architech/todo-app
+helm install --dry-run --debug --set Global.Host=<your_ip>.nip.io architech/todo-app

 #3) install the todo-app
-helm install --namespace todo-app architech/todo-app
+helm install --namespace todo-app --set Global.Host<your_ip>.nip.io architech/todo-app

 #check that the app has been deployed.
 You should see the todo-app has been deployed.
 helm ls